Cold Brew Coffee Recipes and the History of Cold Brew

 When you visit our cafe and ask for a drip coffee, you will get a hot drip coffee that is brewed with water that ranges from 170℉ to 190℉.

-Cold brew coffee, on the other hand, is prepared with fresh spring water at room temperature.
-The coarsely ground coffee is saturated in fresh spring water and steeped so that the flavor of the coffee is released with a timed process of slow dripping versus pure heat of a drip coffee.
+When you ask for a cold brew coffee, this type of coffee is prepared with fresh spring water at room temperature.
+The coarsely ground coffee is saturated in fresh spring water and steeped overnight so that the flavor of the coffee is released with a timed process of slow dripping versus pure heat of a drip coffee.
 When you cold brew coffee it extracts the highly complex flavor compounds, leading your tongue on a full adventure of flavors, notes, and hints of the coffee.
 Cold brew coffee is steeped for 12 to 24 hours, as opposed to hot coffee which will only take a few minutes to brew.

 Cold brew coffee has been proven to be 67% less acidic than hot coffee which makes cold-brewed coffee able to be enjoyed by folks with acid reflux issues.